-Are you looking for the most powerful and effective moss killing chemical you can buy in the United Kingdom?
+Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

-I spent 17 years working in the construction and home improvement industry and one of the most popular services I offered was a moss removal and treatment service, for roofs and patios.
+I spent 17 years working in the construction and home improvement industry and one of the most popular services I offered was a moss removal and treatment service for roofs, paths and patios.

 I’ve tried every moss killer chemical on the market and do you know what I found out?